Best smart scales 2025: Track body composition in the comfort of your home

 Reasons to avoid

-The Withings Body smart scale is well designed, but it only measures weight and BMI so some might see it as no different to a digital scale.
+The Withings Body smart scale is certainly well designed.
+But given it only measures your weight and BMI, some might reasonably argue it's really no different to a fairly basic digital scale.

-On the plus side, the Body scale is super simple to use, teams with the decent Health Mate app and works with a lot of the other main health and fitness apps too.
-It’s also bigger than a lot of smart scales, making it a good choice for anyone with big feet or who struggles with balance.
+However, on the plus side, the Body scale is super simple to use.
+It also pairs with the decent Health Mate app and will synch with many of the other main health and fitness apps too.
+It’s also bigger than a lot of smart scales, making it a good choice for anyone with big feet or those who struggle with balance.

-Disappointingly, the Withings Body scale showed wildly different readings when compared with the professional body composition scales at the gym.
-They also recorded our tester as 3.1 kilograms (kg) / 7 pounds (lbs) heavier than their home Renpho ones.
+However, we do have reservations about its accuracy.
+When compared with the professional body composition scales at the gym, the Withings Body scale showed wildly different readings.
+It also recorded our tester as 3.1 kilograms (kg) / 7 pounds (lbs) heavier than their home Renpho ones, a quite significant difference.

-The Withings Body scale does everything it’s meant to do well, but it’s lacking any advanced metrics and gives no insight into body composition.
+The Withings Body scale certainly does everything it’s meant to do well, but lacks any advanced metrics and gives no insight into body composition.
 If that’s what you want to track, you’re better off investing in the brand’s Body+ or Body Cardio scales instead.

 - Read our full Withings Body smart scale review